Outside the regime, not exempt from it.

 - No FCA authorisation is required for the lender to make the loan.
 Credicorp Limited is not authorised by the Financial Conduct Authority and does not need to be.

 - The Financial Ombudsman Service does not cover the loan.
 FOS jurisdiction follows regulated activities.
-Complaints about a Credicorp business loan go through the operator's internal complaints process at credicorp.co.uk, and ultimately to the courts.
+Complaints about a Creditcorp business loan go through the operator's internal complaints process at credicorp.co.uk, and ultimately to the courts.

 - The Financial Services Compensation Scheme does not cover the loan.
 FSCS coverage is for failure of authorised firms.